 All of these are examples of correcting weaknesses in the annotations you wrote.
 The Checker Framework provides many other powerful annotations; you may be surprised how many proofs you can express in annotations.
-If you need to annotate a method that is defined in a library that your code uses, see Chapter 31, page 186.
+If you need to annotate a method that is defined in a library that your code uses, see Chapter 32, page 193.
 Don't omit any parts of your proof.
 When the Checker Framework analyzes a method, it examines only the specifications (not the implementations) of other methods.
 If there are complex facts in your proof that cannot be expressed as annotations, then that is a weakness in the type-checker.
-For example, the Nullness Checker cannot express "in list lst, elements stored at even indices are always non-null, but elements stored at odd elements might be null."
+For example, the Nullness Checker cannot express "in list lst, elements stored at even indices are always non-null, but elements stored at odd elements might be null?"
 In this case, you have two choices.
-First, you can suppress the warning (Chapter 28, page 173); be sure to write a comment explaining your reasoning for suppressing the warning.
-You may wish to submit a feature request (Section 36.2) asking for annotations that handle your use case.
+First always non-null, but elements stored at odd elements might be null."
+In this case, you have two choices.
+First, you can suppress the warning (Chapter 29, page 180); be sure to write a comment explaining your reasoning for suppressing the warning.
+You may wish to submit a feature request (Section 37.2) asking for annotations that handle your use case.
 Second, you can rewrite the code to make the proof simpler; in the above example, it might be better to use a list of pairs rather than a heterogeneous list.